SWFSC/eSDM/README.md

 devtools::install_github('smwoodman/eSDM')
 ```

-## How to use
+## `eSDM` GUI

-To access the GUI online, go to https://swoodman.shinyapps.io/eSDM/
+To access the GUI online without installing it locally, go to https://swoodman.shinyapps.io/eSDM/

-To run the eSDM GUI locally, after installing the eSDM package run the following code in your RStudio console:
+To run the GUI locally, install the `eSDM` package and then run the following code in your RStudio console:

 ```r
 eSDM::eSDM_GUI()